plotterbaboom/workshop/README.md

 #Plotly Workshop Docs
 Working examples and use cases for interfacing your hardware with Plotly's real-time graphing API.
+See here: [http://plot.ly/workshop/](http://plot.ly/workshop/)

 **Questions?**